 340-101-DW: Introduction to Philosophy This course will survey central philosophical questions and how influential philosophers have attempted to answer them.
 Major topics such as the nature of reality, truth, knowledge, justice, personal identity, freedom, responsibility, and meaning will be covered.
 In a broad sense, this course explores the human condition, and the ways we humans have tried to understand and define ourselves, our world and our possibilities.
 As this is an introductory course, students will also learn and practice the philosophical fundamentals of sound argumentation.
 By the end of the course, students will have an understanding of basic problems of philosophy and their development.
 They will also have a sense of philosophy’s relevance and importance for the social sciences, the natural sciences, and contemporary issues.

-320-102-DW: Introduction to Geography and the Environment The Earth is increasingly crowded, polluted, urbanized and biologically stressed.
-Currently, world mean temperatures are higher than they have been in centuries.
-This should be a matter of great concern to all residents of the Earth.
-The environment encompasses the natural world, of which we are a part, and the built world, which we have created.
+320-102-DW: Introduction to Geography and the Environment The environment encompasses the natural world, of which we are a part, and the built world, which we have created.
+Geography studies both the changes taking place within the natural world and the changes in the way people organize their activities spatially in the social world.
 This course introduces students to the dynamic character of society and its interaction with the natural environment.
-The course will introduce basic geography skills such as map reading, mapmaking and the use of a Geographic Information Systems (GIS).
-It will then explore key concepts such as demography, weather and climate, environmental ethics and social, cultural and economic geography.
+The course will introduce basic geography skills such as map reading, mapmaking and the usefulness of geographic information systems (GIS).
+It will then explore key concepts relating to the geographic study of climate, environment, and of society, culture, demography and development.

 101-921-DW: Human Biology This course begins with an introduction to anatomical terminology, a discussion of the various levels of structural organization thatmake up the human body, and a brief overviewof each system's contribution to homeostasis.
 The course emphasizes control systems(nervous and endocrine), reproduction, and classical genetics.
 The material covered in this course provides a useful background for nonscience students planning to study psychology in university.
 This course can be used as a concentration course in Social Science, but cannot be used in the revised Science programs.